mattmattox/Kubernetes-Master-Class/disaster-recovery/run-away-app/README.md

   ```

 ## Troubleshooting
-- SSH into the node(s) in question and run `top`, if the node is swapping it's going to crash
+- SSH into the node(s) in question and run `top`, if the node is swapping, it's going to crash
   ```
   ```
   root@a1ublabgt01:~# top